Linuxfabrik/lfops/roles/system_update/README.md

 #### system_update__new_configfile_notification_recipients

-A list of recipients to notify if new versions config files have been found.
+A list of email recipients to notify if new versions config files have been found.

 Example:
 ```yaml